adrg/go-wkhtmltopdf/README.md

 ## Usage

 > Note: All calls to the Converter.Run method must be performed on the main thread.
 This is a limitation of the
 > wkhtmltox library.
-Please see the one of the [HTTP server examples](examples/http-server) for an implementation
+Please see https://go.dev/wiki/LockOSThread or one fo the [HTTP examples](examples/http-server)
-> suggestion.
+> for more information.

 ```go
 package main